 This page provides information on what a Letter of Final Determination (LFD) entails and where to access annual LFD lists.
 This page is intended for community members and officials interested in how a new or updated map will affect their property and/or community.

-A Letter of Final Determination (LFD) is a letter the Federal Emergency Management Agency (FEMA) sends to the Chief Executive Officer of a community stating that a new or updated Flood Insurance Rate Map (FIRM) or Digital Flood Insurance Rate Map (DFIRM) will become effective in 6 months.
+A Letter of Final Determination (LFD) is a letter FEMA mails to the Chief Executive Officer of a community stating that a new or updated Flood Insurance Rate Map (FIRM) or Digital Flood Insurance Rate Map (DFIRM) will become effective in six months.
 The letter also notifies each affected floodprone community participating in the National Flood Insurance Program (NFIP) that it must adopt a compliant floodplain management ordinance by the map effective date to remain participants in good standing in the NFIP.

 View and Download LFD Lists

 The LFD list is a consolidated list of all LFDs distributed to communities for a specific FIRM or DFIRM effective date.
-The LFD list is prepared biweekly on predetermined LFD dates, 6 months prior to the FIRM/DFIRM effective date.
+The LFD list is prepared biweekly on predetermined Letters of Final Determination dates, six months prior to the FIRM/DFIRM effective date.

 The available LFD lists are listed below by year.
 For the LFD you are interested in, click the year the LFD became effective to view the appropriate FEMA Library record, which is organized by FIRM/DFIRM effective date.